 Want to get hired as a Motion Designer?
 Here's a few tips for landing your next Motion Design job.

-1. Create a Killer Demo Reel
+Create a Killer Motion Graphics Demo Reel

-The first rule of landing a Motion Design job is you have to put up a killer demo reel.
+Designing a great demo reel is one of many skills you need to develop as a freelancer, and it is key to sharing your art effectively.
 Keep your reel short and sweet.
 The reality is, most people who are looking for Motion Designers are pressed for time.
-They won’t spend more than a few seconds looking at your reel so put your very best work first.
+They won’t spend more than a few seconds looking at your reel, so put your very best work first.
 You want to catch their attention before they move on to the next Motion Designer.

 For more great show reels, check out this curated Vimeo page.